jonoterc/pvr-playground/README.md

 Finally, verify that Rails 4 is working in a text-mode browser:

-    > lynx http://playground.vm # view the pristine Rails 4 app in a text-mode web browser
+    > lynx http://playground.vm # view the pristine Rails 4 app main page in a text-mode web browser

-You can also access this site from a browser on your host OS with nearly the same URL - you'll have to append the forwarded port number (whatever vagrant forwards port 80 to at startup; this can also be looked up via Virtualbox network settings on the running vagrant image).
+You can also access this site from a browser on your host OS with nearly the same URL - you'll have to append the forwarded port number for web traffic (port 80) - this is displayed when vagrant starts/reloads a virtual machine, and can also be looked up via Virtualbox network settings on the running vagrant image.

 OK, you're all set to start development; have fun!